 To better understand how priority investments may occur, the Town can outlay revenues and potential financial opportunities.
 Revenues consist of the total operating budget and can be tracked and monitored closely in the Town’s annual budget process.
 Financial opportunities are contingencies that occur like grants or regional, state, or federal assistance programs.
 Financial opportunities may occur at random intervals or on scheduled occurrences.

-REVENUE
+REVENUES

 The Town of Sullivan’s Island annual budget provides a funding timeline for public facility improvements including public safety, culture/recreation, general government, and public service.
 These projects include maintenance for fire and police stations, Town parks and other supporting facilities.
 An annual budget is prepared by the Town and the process is open and transparent for the citizens through public notice and public meetings.
 This section is only a snapshot of the budget and more in-depth information can be found at the Town’s website:

-http://sullivansisland-sc.com/departments/Financial.aspx.
+https://sullivansisland.sc.gov/government/financial-reports